Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Introduction

+Empirically, in high-dimensional settings the Stage~2 projection stabilizes learning and accurately recovers analytic decision-time references, while a model-free PPO baseline remains far from the targets under the same deployability restriction \citep{schulman2017proximal,WZZ2020,JZ2022b}.
+Overall, the paper reframes portfolio choice under parameter uncertainty as a problem of \emph{commitment under imperfect information} at the decision time, rather than explicit belief-state learning.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:merton-uncertainty} formulates the fixed-$q$ ex--ante problem and derives $\theta$-conditional versus $q$-aggregated PMP conditions together with Gaussian decision-time reference models.
-Section~\ref{sec:pgdpo-uncertainty} develops PG--DPO and P--PGDPO for latent $\theta$ and proves the policy-gap bound.
-Sections~\ref{sec:hd-geometry} and \ref{sec:hedging-recovery} report numerical experiments, and the appendix collects technical proofs and implementation details.
+Section~\ref{sec:merton-uncertainty} formulates the fixed-$q$ ex--ante problem, contrasts $\theta$-conditional and $q$-aggregated PMP conditions, and presents Gaussian decision-time reference models.
+Section~\ref{sec:pgdpo-uncertainty} develops Stage~1 DPO and Stage~2 Pontryagin projection (PG--DPO) for latent $\theta$ and proves the policy-gap bound.
+Sections~\ref{sec:hd-geometry} and~\ref{sec:hedging-recovery} report numerical experiments, and the appendix collects proofs and implementation details.